sigmaai/self-driving-golf-cart/ros/src/simulation/README.md

 You should see the Success message without any errors.

-## Install other requirements:
+### 1.3.
+Install other requirements:

     sudo apt-get install python-protobuf
     pip install --user simple-pid

-# Start the ROS bridge
+If you have followed the instructions closely, you should be ready to use CARLA and the `simulation_package`

+## 2. Running

+### 2.1.
+Compile the project

+Navigate to the  `ros` directory of the self-driving golf cart project.
+Then enter & run the commands:

+    catkin_make
+    source devel/setup.bash

+### 2.2 Launch CARLA

 First run the simulator.
-For the full and latest documentary, please always refer to the carla official website. (see carla documentation: http://carla.readthedocs.io/en/latest/)
+For the full and latest documentary, please always refer to the carla official website. (see carla documentation: http://carla.readthedocs.io/en/latest/).
+I have created a simple script.
+Enter the following command and run the script.

-     ./CarlaUE4.sh -ResX=320 -ResY=240
+    rosrun simulation launch_carla.sh

 Wait for the message:

     Waiting for the client to connect...

-Then start the ros bridge:

-	roslaunch simulation carla_client.launch

-To start the ros bridge with rviz use:
+### 2.3 Start the ros bridge & rviz:

-    roslaunch carla_ros_bridge carla_client_with_rviz.launch
+    roslaunch simulation carla_client_with_rviz.launch

+You should see a new `rviz` window.
+There should be no sensor data yet.
 You can setup the vehicle configuration config/settings.yaml.

-Then you can __make use of the CARLA Python API script__ `manual_control.py`.
+This launch file also  __make use of the CARLA Python API script__ `manual_control.py`.
 This spawns a vehicle with role_name='hero' which is interpreted as the ego vehicle as defined by the config/settings.yaml.

-You can then further spawn other vehicles using `spawn_npc.py` from CARLA Python API.
+The launch file also further spawn 30 other vehicles using `spawn_npc.py` from CARLA Python API.
 Then those vehicles will show up also on ROS side.

 # Test control messages